Iranian Armenians: Loss of Eastern Armenia

 After the Russian administration took hold of Iranian Armenia, the ethnic make-up shifted, and thus for the first time in more than four centuries, ethnic Armenians started to form a majority once again in one part of historic Armenia.
 The new Russian administration encouraged the settling of ethnic Armenians from Iran proper and Ottoman Turkey.
 Some 35,000 Muslims out of more than 100,000 emigrated from the region, while some 57,000 Armenians from Iran proper and Turkey arrived after 1828 (see also Russo-Turkish War of 1828–1829).
 As a result, by 1832, the number of ethnic Armenians had matched that of the Muslims.
 Not until after the Crimean War and the Russo-Turkish War of 1877–1878, which brought another influx of Turkish Armenians, would ethnic Armenians once again establish a solid majority in Eastern Armenia.
 Nevertheless, Erivan remained a Muslim-majority city up to the twentieth century.
-According to the traveller H. F. B. Lynch, the city of Erivan was about 50% Armenian and 50% Muslim (Tatars (Note: The term "Tatars", employed by the Russians, referred to Turkish-speaking Muslims (Shia and Sunni) of Transcaucasia.
+According to the traveller H. F. B. Lynch, the city of Erivan was about 50% Armenian and 50% Muslim (Tatars (Note: The term "Tatars", employed by the Russians, referred to Turkic-speaking Muslims (Shia and Sunni) of Transcaucasia.
 Unlike Armenians and Georgians, the Tatars did not have their own alphabet and used the Perso-Arabic script.
 After 1918 with the establishment of the Azerbaijan Democratic Republic, and "especially during the Soviet era", the Tatar group identified itself as "Azerbaijani".
 Prior to 1918 the word "Azerbaijan" exclusively referred to the Iranian province of Azarbayjan.) i.e. Azeris and Persians) in the early 1890s.

 With these events of the first half of the 19th century, and the end of centuries of Iranian rule over Eastern Armenia, a new era had started for the Armenians within the newly established borders of Iran.
 The Armenians in the recently lost territories north of the Aras river would go through a Russian-dominated period until 1991.